Richard Pace (planter): William Stith's History: The First Use of the Name "Chanco"

+Consequences

+Whatever his name, William Perry's Indian servant may have saved many lives through his warning to Richard Pace.
+The story was then used by the London Company for purposes of propaganda, as evidence that the Virginia venture was still blessed by God.
+However, the Company was already in its death throes before the attack took place.
+The Charter was withdrawn by James I in 1624, and Virginia became a Royal Colony.

+Return to Pace's Paines

+In the wake of the 1621/22 attack, Richard Pace and his family resided within the protection of Jamestown's walled fortifications.
+Then, sometime between October 1622 and January 1622/23, he submitted a petition to the Governor and Council in Virginia requesting permission to return to Pace's Paines:

 Richard Pace died before 9 May 1625 when his widow Isabella testified in court as Mrs. Isabella Perry, showing that by that date she had married William Perry.
 Isabella would also outlive William Perry and marry George Menefie, a merchant in Jamestown, after August 1637.

 Descendants

 The 1628 land patent quoted above shows that Richard Pace had a son named George Pace.
 The following Virginia Colonial land abstract of a quitclaim dated 25 February 1658/9, shows that George Pace married Sara Maycocke, whose father, the Rev. Samuel Maycock, was killed in the 1622 attack.
 The quitclaim also shows that George and Sarah Pace had a son named Richard:

-This second Richard Pace had a wife named Mary, as shown by a Charles City, Virginia court record dated 13 March 1661/2, in which Richard Pace sells land "with consent of my wife, Mary Pace".
+This second Richard Pace had a wife named Mary, as shown by a Charles City, Virginia, court record dated 13 March 1661/2, in which Richard Pace sells land "with consent of my wife, Mary Pace".
 He died by 14 February 1677/78, when administration was granted to Mary Pace on the estate of "Richard Pace, her deceased husband".
 No will survives.
 On the basis of a family letter (said to have been written in 1791), John Frederick Dorman, editor of Adventurers of Purse and Person, attributes eight children to Richard Pace of Charles City County, and gives information on descendants of three of the sons.